 Defensive communication is verbal and nonverbal communicating that occurs automatically when an individual feels some sort of emotional threat (denial, rejection, judgment, etc.).
 This happens when talking with others, processing environments, and even while consuming media.
 When one person gets defensive in a conversation, others soon follow because they now feel emotionally threatened.
-This is predictable and tends to pattern, which means defensiveness can be observed and identified.
+This process tends to pattern and behaves predictably, which means defensiveness can be observed and catagorized.

-- Irrelevants: are uncomfortable being anything but happy so they will deny reality to be safe.
-The postures are being more like rapid movements, or perhaps laughing at inappropriate moments.
+- Irrelevant Stance: those who prefer this stance are conflict avoidant and uncomfortable being anything but happy so they will deny reality to avoid vulneribility.
+The postures are like rapid movements, being "wiggely", or perhaps laughing at inappropriate moments.
 Words they use sound like “not to change the subject but” or “did you see that new movie?”
-This defense can lead to lack of maturity or feelings of not being taken seriously.
+This defense can lead to being percieved as immature due to others feelings not being taken seriously, this is how they make themselves and others irrelevant.

-- Placators : choose to do anything, include ignore their own needs (on their knees),’ to feel safe again.
+- Placators : those who prefer this stance are conflict avoidant and prefer to feel guilty or sad than to feel angry or tense, choosing to do just about anything, including ignore their own needs (on their knees),’ to feel less vulnerible.
 They use words like “please, just listen to your dad” or “now, it wasn’t that bad.”
-This defense can lead to feeling unappreciated due to giving up so much of the self for peace.
+This defense can lead to feeling unappreciated due to giving up so much of the self for peace, and others often feel uncertain about what this person needs from them.

-- Blamers : choose to make others feel guilty (finger pointing) instead of asking to be loved when they feel unsafe.
+- Blamers : those who like this stance are most comfortable expressing joy or anger, and choose to make others feel guilty (finger pointing) instead of being vulnerible.
 They use words like “you should have” or “if you would try harder, then I wouldn’t have to…”.
-This defense can lead to a lot of resentment and high levels of anger due to unmet emotional needs.
+This defense can lead to a lot of resentment and high levels of anger due to unmet emotional needs, and can drive others away due to high levels of conflict.

 Look at the imagery here, see the positions of the bodies?
 Superreasonable people position their bodies in away positions, blamers in pointing overbearing positions, placator in a subordinate position, and irrelevant posture is wiggly.
 Look for it in people, in yourself.
 It is pretty incredible how easy it is to spot one of these defenses!